andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift.md

 I decided to encapsulate the configuration of an `MFMailComposeViewController` instance inside a function.
 I found that it made things a little more readable, perhaps more testable, and kept the spirit of [decomposing sub-steps of a process into individual, single-responsibility functions][1].

-One vital property to set is the `mailComposeDelegate` property (otherwise, you can never get rid of the e-mail composer screen after it&#8217;s presented).
-Now, there&#8217;s a &#8220;gotcha&#8221; here &#8211; `MFMailComposeViewController` instances _also_ have a property named `delegate` . **The _delegate_** **property is _not_ the one to set** (I did this at first and wondered why my implemented delegate &#8220;callback&#8221; method never got called).
+One vital property to set is the `mailComposeDelegate` property (otherwise, you can never get rid of the e-mail composer screen after it's presented).
+Now, there's a &#8220;gotcha&#8221; here – `MFMailComposeViewController` instances _also_ have a property named `delegate` . **The _delegate_** **property is _not_ the one to set** (I did this at first and wondered why my implemented delegate &#8220;callback&#8221; method never got called).
 Set the `mailComposeDelegate` property to the instance of whatever you want to handle dismissing the email composer screen once the user is finished sending an e-mail or cancels.
 In the example, I set it to `self`, since the View Controller itself will implement the appropriate delegate method (<a title="Pick a Delegate… Any Delegate… On Clean View Controllers in Swift" href="http://www.andrewcbancroft.com/2014/08/26/pick-a-delegate-clean-view-controllers-in-swift/" target="_blank">Read my thoughts on cleaning this up a bit</a>).

 As you can see, setting up the &#8220;To&#8221;, &#8220;Subject&#8221;, and &#8220;Body&#8221; are simply a matter of setting properties of an `MFMailComposeViewController` instance.
-Notice that `setToRecipients()` accepts an _array_ of e-mail address strings, so don&#8217;t forget to wrap that argument in an array, even for a single recipient.
+Notice that `setToRecipients()` accepts an _array_ of e-mail address strings, so don't forget to wrap that argument in an array, even for a single recipient.
 The same would work for Cc, and Bcc recipients, had I configured those.

 <a name="show-send-mail-error" class="jump-target"></a>

 ### showSendMailErrorAlert()

-This method shows a simple UIAlertView if the user&#8217;s device cannot send an e-mail at the moment.
+This method shows a simple UIAlertView if the user's device cannot send an e-mail at the moment.

 <a name="delegate-method" class="jump-target"></a>

-### MFMailComposeViewController&#8217;s delegate method
+### MFMailComposeViewController's delegate method

 The implementation of this delegate method simply dismisses the email composer screen.